Rome is the ”Caput Mundi” (capital of the world), pizza and pasta. The city where the wine flows freely, the Eternal City of Rome.

 Via Uffici del Vicario, 40 – 00186 Roma

 I Dolci di Nonna Vincenza

-Exactly 15 minutes later (literally 5 minutes walk from Giolitti), I came across another ice paradise, I Dolci di Nonna Vincenza.
-I ate my first real according to Sicilian tradition prepared ice cream.
-This really is a completely different experience.
-Without dairy products and too much sugar it seems a bit like frozen pulp after making nut milk.
+Precisely 15 minutes later (literally 5 minutes walk from Giolitti), I came across another ice paradise, I Dolci di Nonna Vincenza.
+I ate my first real, according to Sicilian tradition, prepared ice cream.
+This is an entirely different experience.
+Without dairy products and too much sugar, it seems a bit like frozen pulp after making nut milk.
 I took the pistachio and almond ice cream.
 The taste is pure with a very light structure.
-Granita Siciliana is a semi-frozen dessert made from sugar, water and, for example nuts.
-I found the taste to be not very sweet, but pleasant enough to be delicious.
+Granita Siciliana is a semi-frozen dessert made from sugar, water, and, for example, nuts.
+I found the taste not very sweet but pleasant enough to be delicious.
 Perfect!
-Originally this icecream is from Sicily, but the desired texture seems to vary from city to city.
-From super chunky sorbet to structured icecream.
+Originally this ice cream is from Sicily, but the desired texture seems to vary from city to city.
+From super chunky sorbet to structured ice cream.
 Mine was right in the middle.
 Delicious!

 Via dell’Arco del Monte, 98, 00186 Roma